oddmayo/oddmayo.github.io/_posts/2025-11-01-Audio-Analysis.md

 The durations are approximately 5 minutes for "Sea of Voices" and just over 6 minutes for "Wind Tempos".

-# First listen: Opening atmospheres
+# First Listen: Opening Atmospheres

 Before diving into analysis, let's hear how each track opens.
 Notices the contrast: